Minneapolis bans drive-thrus to help meet emissions goals

 Minneapolis, Minnesota, will not be home to any new drive-thru windows in the future.
-Following a city council vote, members voted to update zoning laws that will ban construction of any new drive-thru windows.
+Following a city council vote, members have voted to update zoning laws that will ban construction of any new drive-thru windows.
+Businesses with existing drive-thru operations needn't worry, however, as they've been grandfathered in.

 According to the data, every fast-food restaurant with a drive-thru in a low-income neighborhood increased the average number of pedestrian crashes every four years by 0.69.
 Some of the largest chains were all home to an increased risk of pedestrian crashes and injuries including McDonald's, Taco Bell and Wendy's.